puchabar/various-materials/README.md

 List of resources:
 1. [Examples of using simple linear regression with the `numpy` package](regresion_numpy.ipynb)

 If you find the materials on this repo useful feel free to use them.
+If you feel that something is wrong with the posted materials, please leave a note in the issues section.
 Bartosz Puchalski